-End-stage Renal Diseases (ESRDs) are rapidly developing throughout the world Nowadays. appropriate alternative therapeutic methods for patients with ESRD or Chronic Kidney Disease (CKD) are reliant upon three main treatments namely Hemodialysis, Peritoneal Dialysis (PD), and Kidney Transplantation [2] [3].
+End-stage Renal Diseases (ESRDs) rapidly developing throughout the appropriate alternative methods for patients with ESRD or Chronic Kidney Disease (CKD) are reliant upon three main treatments namely Hemodialysis, Peritoneal Dialysis (PD), and Kidney Transplantation [2] [3].
 In Iran, by the end of 2012, 32686 patients were identified with renal disease; of this number, 15957 patients were treated with hemodialysis, 15592 patients with transplantation, and 1137 patients were treated with the PD method [4].